dataiku/dss-visual-edit/docs/switch-plugins.md

 # Switching to the `visual-edit` plugin

+## Overview

 **Visual Edit** (plugin id `visual-edit`) is the public release of the previously private plugin **Data Editing** (plugin id `editable-via-webapp`).
 The core functionalities have remained the same but some key components have been renamed:

+* The plugin's Recipes are now called "Replay Edits" and "Apply Edits".
+They are represented with the same icons as previously in the Flow.
-- The "editlog pivoted" dataset is now simply called the "edits" dataset
+* **The "editlog pivoted" dataset is now simply called the "edits" dataset.
+This is the most visible change in the Flow.**
-- Recipes are now called "Replay Edits" and "Apply Edits"
-- The Visual Webapp is now called "Visual Edit"
+* The type of Visual Webapp provided by the plugin is now called "Visual Edit", and is technically identified as `visual-edit`.

+In this document we provide Python code to help switch to the new plugin.
+It consists, in a given project, in...
+* Deleting any `editable-via-webapp` recipes.
+* Renaming any "editlog pivoted" datasets.
+* Changing the type of Visual Webapp to `visual-edit` and restarting these webapps: this automatically creates new recipes using the new `visual-edit` plugin.

+We provide instructions to use this Python code.
+We also provide additional instructions for webapp coders who used `editable-via-webapp`'s Python library.

-## Main instructions
+## Instructions

-If you want your projects based on `editable-via-webapp` to switch to using `visual-edit`, follow the steps below:

-1. [Install the `visual-edit` plugin](install-plugin) (keep `editable-via-webapp` for now)
+* Preliminary step: [Install the `visual-edit` plugin](install-plugin) (keep `editable-via-webapp` for now).
+* For each project where you used `editable-via-webapp` (you can find a list of such projects at `/plugins/editable-via-webapp/usages/` in the Dataiku DSS web interface):
-2. Change the `project_key` variable in the code below
+    1. Change the `project_key` variable in the Python code.
-3. Create a bundle of your Dataiku project (to serve as backup if needed)
+    2. Create a bundle of your Dataiku project (to serve as backup if needed).
-4. Run the code below as a script, or block by block in a notebook environment, either from Dataiku DSS or from your local Python environment (provided it has the `dataiku` package installed)
+    3. Review the code below and run as a script, or block by block in a notebook environment, either from Dataiku DSS or from your local Python environment (provided it has the `dataiku` package installed).
-5. Repeat for all projects where you used `editable-via-webapp`.
-You can find a list of such projects at `/plugins/editable-via-webapp/usages/` in the Dataiku DSS web interface
+    4. If the project included Scenarios with a step to build the "editlog pivoted" dataset, adapt to the new name.
-6. Once you've done this for all projects, you can uninstall the `editable-via-webapp` plugin.
+* Once you've done this for all projects, you can uninstall the `editable-via-webapp` plugin.

+## Python code

 ```python
 # %%